11 ways to play a D minor chord on guitar

 The following chords are called spread shapes because of the wider space between some of the notes within the chord shape.
 Because these chord shapes skip a string, they are more suitable for a finger picking style of playing.
 You might also hear these chords in a more classical music context.

-To go more in-depth, check out this post on how to play spread triad chords on guitar.
+To go more in-depth, check out this lesson on how to play spread triad chords on guitar.

 D minor spread chord on the 6th string